-We can’t be the only ones counting down the days until Christmas as soon as it turns fall.
-To say we’re obsessed is an understatement.
-And because we’re big on holiday decor, we’ve found some fabulous front porch Christmas projects to help you deck your halls this holiday season.
-For budgets big and small, we have loads of ideas to inspire you here!
+We can’t be the only ones counting down the days until Christmas!
+To say we’re obsessed is a bit of an understatement.
+And because we’re big on holiday decor, we’ve found some fabulous front porch Christmas decorations to help you deck your

-Add ornaments to empty lanterns for a rustic touch.
+Add ornaments or candles to empty lanterns for a rustic touch.
 It looks even better if the lanterns are old, but if not, they’ll still look lovely filled with ornaments and topped with some greenery and bows.
-(Cannot find original source.
-If it’s yours, let us know!)

 DIY Christmas decor doesn’t have to be difficult.
 This Sharpie Art Tree Sign is a simple project that you can modify to include your favorite Christmas carol.

 I’ve never had a green thumb, so I have a hard time pairing things together.
 If you’re the same way, try this tutorial for creating the perfect Winter Porch Pot to adorn your front porch.

 A red flannel blanket, lots of burlap, and some pillows give this porch a rustic touch that looks so welcoming (and cozy)!